inoxlang/inox/README.md

 In project mode Inox applications run inside a **meta filesystem** that persists data on disk.
 Files in this filesystem are regular files, metadata and directory structure are stored in a single file named `metadata.kv`.
-It's impossible for applications running inside its filesystem to access an arbitrary file on the disk.
+It's impossible for applications running inside this filesystem to access an arbitrary file on the disk.

 ```mermaid
 graph LR